treel0ver/Type/README.md

 # Type Bot
 Discord bot to measure your typing speed.
-Type is not a huge project, so it is not meant to be used on many servers, nor in many channels.
-It is a recreational bot for a single channel, in a single server.
+Type is not a huge project, just as I'm not a huge programmer (yet).

 ## Example
 ![alt text](Example.gif)